pypa/bandersnatch/README.md

 - Make sure that the webserver uses UTF-8 to look up unicode path names. nginx gets this right by default - not sure about others.

+For more information visit out [official documentation](https://bandersnatch.readthedocs.io/) for instructions on how to use a NGINX example Docker Image.

 ### Cron jobs

 You need to set up one cron job to run the mirror itself.